Argonne-National-Laboratory/Checkpointing.jl/README.md

 ![CI](https://github.com/Argonne-National-Laboratory/Checkpointing.jl/workflows/Run%20tests/badge.svg?branch=main)

-This package is an ADTool agnostic implementation of adjoint checkpointing in automatic differentiation (AD).
-It allows to implement adjoint checkpointing schemes that can be easily interfaced with any Julia AD tool.
-Currently it supports the following checkpointing schemes:
+This package provides checkpointing schemes for adjoint computation using automatic differentiation (AD) of time stepping loops.
+The schemes are agnostic to the ADTool being used and can be easily interfaced with any Julia AD tool.
+Currently the package provides the following checkpointing schemes:

-1. Revolve [1]
+1. Revolve/Binomial checkpointing [1]
-2. Periodic
+2. Periodic checkpointing

 ## Installation